proxyrack/mobile-proxy-android/README.md

 - **Web Dashboard**: View and manage all connected devices from a single, intuitive interface.
 - **Location Flexibility**: Connect from various locations worldwide, ideal for bypassing geo-restrictions and enhancing privacy.
 - **IP Auto Rotation**: Automatically rotate IPs at your chosen interval. (requires a rooted device)

-## Getting Started

-Download the precompiled APK from the [releases page](https://github.com/proxyrack/mobile-proxy-android/releases) or build it yourself using the instructions below.

 ## How to build
 1. Clone the repository: